dendronhq/vault.dendron.community/user.aleksey.journal.2022.05.17.md

 4. None of these (if there's an issue you'd like to add to rotation, please reply with a Github issue).

 To vote, respond with a 1️⃣ 2️⃣ 3️⃣ or 4️⃣ to this message. _Voting closes Monday at noon Pacific Time_.

+---

+Time is up and the votes are in and the winner is: 3. ["Insert note" to insert frontmatter from template](https://github.com/dendronhq/dendron/issues/2311). 🎉

+Thank you everyone who has voted.